keninette/cheatsheets/docs/learning/app-engine.gcp.md

 - Create an instance directly from this image (but you'll need to redefine everything you could already have defined in a template).
 - Duplicate an existing template, specify the boot disk & select your custom image.
 In this case, you'll get all your customization & your custom-image.

+### 🕹️ About GPUs

+- In order to accelerate math & graphic intensive workloads.
+- Higher cost (no shit Sherlock 🕵️)
+- Make sure to **use images that include GPU libraries**
+- Restrictions:
+    - Not supported on all machine types
+    - Live migrations not available

+### 🤓 Best practices

+- Choose the right zone & regions (according to user location, cost, regulations...).
+- Choose the right machine types for your needs.
+- Use labels to indicate env, team, business unit, ...

 ### 🐞 Troubleshooting with Apache on a GCP VM
 [URL](https://circle.udemy.com/course/google-cloud-certification-associate-cloud-engineer/learn/lecture/25121436#overview)